Variants¶

 therefore no entry in

-array is made for the shortcut name
+ModuleVariantarray is made for the shortcut name

 as special variant

-to ensure no usage of this variant name will be made before its special mechanism availability
+versionwill not be implemented on Modules 4.8, an error is raised if a variant is namedversionto ensure no usage of this variant name will be made before its special mechanism availability

 special variant

-if declaredwill be set to value that may be specified with the
+versionis instantiated as variableModuleVariant(version)if declaredwill be set to value that may be specified with the

-shortcutwill initially work as any other variant (accepted list of value, default value)
+@shortcutwill initially work as any other variant (accepted list of value, default value)

 using

-is equivalent of having two modulefiles mod/1.8 and mod/1.10
+variant version --default 1.8 1.8 1.10is equivalent of having two modulefiles mod/1.8 and mod/1.10

 with a default defined: